Spevigo

 How is Spevigo administered?

-The way Spevigo is administered depends on whether the patient is being treated for a GPP flare or GPP (no flare).
+The way Spevigo is administered depends on whether the patient is being treated for a GPP flare or for maintenance of GPP (no flare).

-- When used to treat a GPP flare, it is given by a healthcare provider intravenously (into a vein) over 90 minutes.
+- When used to treat a GPP flare, it is given via an intravenous infusion by a healthcare provider over 90 minutes.

-- When used to treat GPP (no flare), it is given as a subcutaneous (SC) (under the skin) injection using a prefilled syringe every 4 weeks, which a patient can be taught to self-administer.
+- When used for maintenance of GPP it is given as a subcutaneous (SC) injection every 4 weeks, after an initial loading dose.
+Patients can be taught how to self-administer the prefilled syringe.

 Dosing information

-- Your healthcare provider will use an aseptic technique to draw up and reconstitute two vials of Spevigo (each vial contains 450 mg/7.5 ml).
+Each vial for intravenous infusion contains 450 mg/7.5 ml and your healthcare provider will use an aseptic technique to draw up and reconstitute two vials.

 - Spevigo should not be mixed with other medicinal products.